Semen Semenchenko: Before the National Guard

 Semen Semenchenko in his interviews repeatedly highlighted that the Donbas Battalion was formed thanks to volunteers’ and activists’ donations.
 The battalion received no funding from Kolomoyskyi.
-According to Semenchenko, he and his companions received their first military weapon having attacked a terrorist-controlled checkpoint and being equipped with traumatic weapon on May 1.
-Further on, till the battalion was including into the National Guard, the battalion was deployed with small arms, grenades RGD and sniper rifles.
+According to Semenchenko, he and his companions received their first military weapons having attacked a terrorist-controlled checkpoint and being equipped with automatic weapons on May 1.
+Further on, till the battalion was included in the National Guard, the battalion was deployed with small arms, grenades, RPG’s and sniper rifles.

-Dnipropetrovsk Regional State Administration supported the Donbas battalion commander Semen Semenchenko when he asked their assistance.
+Dnipropetrovsk Regional State Administration supported the Donbas battalion commander Semen Semenchenko when he asked for their assistance.
 Borys Filatov, a deputy governor of the Dnipropetrovsk Region told to Obozrevatel.
 ‘Semen came to us and said Hello and we supported him’ – he said.
-‘I remember the time when he had only 60 persons without uniform, boots and ammunition and their first weapons they got coming to checkpoints at night’ – continued the deputy head of the Regional State Administration.
+‘I remember the time when he had only 60 persons without uniform, boots and ammunition and their first weapons they got came from checkpoints at night’ – continued the deputy head of the Regional State Administration.

 On May 15, 2014, Semenchenko leading the battalion liberated the district department of militia in Velyka Novosilka from loyal to terrorists militia.
 Then a head of the district department was changed and the personnel swore an oath to be loyal to Ukraine one more time.
 Above the District Department Building a Ukrainian flag was raised.
 Soon at about 9 pm they were informed about 30 vehicles of separatists from so called Vostok battalion moving in the direction of Velyka Novosilka though a real battle did not take place.
 After a short firefighting having several men lightly wounded Vostok retreated.

 On May 22, 2014, the battalion took control over the administration building of Vlodarsky district the DNR flag was removed from the building and replaced by the flag of Ukraine.

 On the morning May 23, 2014 the battalion fell into an ambush of Russian terrorists in the village of Karlivka Mariyinsky district.
 Part of militaries managed to escape the entrapment and reach a checkpoint of the Ukrainian militaries close to the town of Krasnoarmiysk.
 5 people were killed.
 As a result of fights almost half of all the combatants had got wounds of varying severity.
 During the fight at least 15 separatists were killed.
 The Donbas battalion lost 5 militaries, 7 were wounded.

 End of May on the basis of the 1st company of the Donbas battalion which had already grown the Special Purpose Battalion of the National Guard Reservists was formed.
 Semenchenko became a commander and was awarded a captain of the reserve of the National Guard of Ukraine.